How To Build The Precious Bond Between Father And Daughter

-While it’s easy to presume that our daughters are fragile like a porcelain vase, trust me, she is not.
+While it's easy to presume that our daughters are fragile like a porcelain vase, trust me, she is not.
 I believe this misconception is what deters most fathers from being close to their daughters.
-Playtime, is one of the best (if not the best) way of nurturing a close relationship with our children.
+Playtime is one of the best (if not the best) way of nurturing a close relationship with our children.
 We could just play enough Chinese checkers or Monopoly with our girls.
 The more we take them as fragile (could be translated to “weak”), the more they tend to miss out on a lot of things.

 Teaching our little girls to be physically active, playfully chasing them around, play catch—even basketball or football—could inculcate in them the spirit of athleticism.
-Instead of making them focus on how their bodies look, cultivating love for physical activity would make them focus on what their bodies could do.
+Instead of making them focus on how their bodies look, cultivating a love for physical activity would make them focus on what their bodies could do.